Looking for clear, reliable information about veteran support? You’re in the right place.

 No. You will not lose access to entitlements that you are receiving from DVA prior to 1 July 2026 when the changes commence.

-From 1 July 2026, the Veterans’ Entitlements Act 1986 (VEA) and Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA) will close to new claims for rehabilitation and compensation.
+The Veterans’ Entitlements Act 1986 (VEA) and Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA) will close to new claims for compensation and rehabilitation on Tuesday 30 June.

-All new claims lodged on or after this date will be considered under an improved Military Rehabilitation and Compensation Act 2004 (MRCA).
+All new claims for compensation and rehabilitation lodged on or after 1 July 2026 will be determined under an improved Military Rehabilitation and Compensation Act 2004 (MRCA) as the single ongoing Act for veterans’ entitlements.

-If you submitted a claim under the VEA or DRCA before 1 July 2026, the claim will be assessed under those Acts after 1 July 2026.
+If you are already receiving a compensation payment under the VEA or DRCA it will be ‘grand-parented’ from 1 July 2026.

-In summary, your current entitlements will continue uninterrupted, and new rehabilitation and compensation claims received after 1 July 2026 will be assessed under a single, improved Act, to simplify and enhance support for veterans and families.
+In summary, your current entitlements will continue uninterrupted, and new rehabilitation and compensation claims received on or after 1 July 2026 will be assessed under a single, improved Act, to simplify and enhance support for veterans and families of veterans.

 For more detailed information visit Veterans' Legislation Reform